 - 2.6 An education provider can apply for a licence in two categories: - a.
 Tier 4 (General) student.
-This is for anyone who comes to the UK for their post-16 education. - b.
+This route is for migrants aged 16 or over who come to the UK for their post-16 education. - b.
 Tier 4 (Child) student.
-This is for children between the ages of 4 and 17 (inclusive) who come to the UK for their education.
-Children aged between 4 and 15 (inclusive) may only be educated at independent, fee-paying schools. - 2.7 If a student is over the age of 16 and under the age of 18, then they can apply for a visa under either the Tier 4 (General) or the Tier 4 (Child) category. - 2.8 A Tier 4 licence is valid for four years from the date it is granted, unless it is revoked or surrendered. - 2.9 A sponsor is given Probationary Sponsor status when it is first granted a licence.
+This route is for students aged 4-17 who come to the UK for their education.
+Tier 4 (Child) students may only be educated at independent schools. - 2.7 A Tier 4 licence is valid for four years from the date it is granted, unless it is revoked or surrendered. - 2.8 A sponsor is given Probationary Sponsor status when it is first granted a licence.
 A Probationary Sponsor must demonstrate that it can fulfil its sponsorship duties, will continue to do so, and can be trusted to hold Tier 4 Sponsor status.
-When a Probationary Sponsor applies for and passes its first annual Basic Compliance Assessment, it will be given Tier 4 Sponsor status. - 2.10 In some circumstances, a sponsor may be made a Legacy Sponsor.
-A Legacy Sponsor is not permitted to sponsor any new students, but can continue to sponsor students who are already studying with it until either the student finishes their course or its Tier 4 licence expires, whichever happens first. - 2.11 A sponsor must apply to renew its Tier 4 licence before it expires, or it will be removed from the Tier 4 Register of Sponsors, and will not be permitted to continue sponsoring existing students or to recruit new students. - 2.12 All sponsors, including Probationary Sponsors and Legacy Sponsors, must comply with the Tier 4 sponsorship duties including the duty to apply for and pass an annual Basic Compliance Assessment.
+When a Probationary Sponsor applies for and passes its first annual Basic Compliance Assessment, it will be given Tier 4 Sponsor status. - 2.9 In some circumstances, a sponsor may be made a Legacy Sponsor.
+A Legacy Sponsor is not permitted to sponsor any new students, but can continue to sponsor students who are already studying with it until either their leave expires. - 2.10 A sponsor must apply to renew its Tier 4 licence before it expires, or it will be removed from the Tier 4 Register of Sponsors, and will not be permitted to continue sponsoring existing students or to recruit new students. - 2.11 All sponsors, including Probationary Sponsors and Legacy Sponsors, must comply with the Tier 4 sponsorship duties including the duty to apply for and pass an annual Basic Compliance Assessment.
 Please see the sponsor guidance document 'Tier 4 Compliance' for further information.